HsKA-OSGIS-archive/signis/README.md

 ```
 ./runserver.sh
 ```
 To configure the application, press the option 1 and follow the instructions.
-Then, you can open the navigator in:
+Then, you can open the browser in:
 ```
 http://localhost:8000
 ```

+## Model information
+To see more information about the model go to the model [readme](https://github.com/HsKA-OSGIS/signis/blob/master/README_MODEL)

 ## Limitations